MailTape/MailTape-v1/_posts/2021-04-04-mansfield-tya.md

 ## [TYGAPAW](https://tygapaw.bandcamp.com/) - In Their Fear They Plotted Her Destruction
 ImaCrea: **"**Back to earth, back to Detroit.
 Tygapaw delivers here the right punch we might need to remember a simple truth.
 Love is the only way.
 There's no doubt.
 Dance, dance, dance, no matter what.**"**

 <p id="outroduction">That's all for this morning!
 Thank you so much for being with us.
 It's already been a year of lockdowns, covid, and distancing.
 A vaccine won't save us all.
 For that we'll need more than a bit of chemistry and biology.
 We'll need hope, courage, and love.
 You can count on us to be here with you every Sunday morning.

-So much love to [Mansfield.TYA](https://mansfieldtya.bandcamp.com/) for their trippy Sunday selections and to [Meriam Kharbat](https://www.meriamkharbat.com/illustration) for her hazy punchy illustration :)</p>
+<br><br>So much love to [Mansfield.TYA](https://mansfieldtya.bandcamp.com/) for their trippy Sunday selections and to [Meriam Kharbat](https://www.meriamkharbat.com/illustration) for her hazy punchy illustration :)</p>